-If you want to begin a claim for housing disrepair, then give us a call on 0800 999 7440 for a free, no obligation advice from our friendly solicitors.
+If you want to begin a claim for housing disrepair, then give us a call on 0800 999 7440 for free, no obligation advice from our friendly solicitors.
 You can also get a free claim assessment on our website, and we will be with you every step of the way.
-Our panel of experienced housing disrepair claims solicitors will be happy to assist you with the information you need to make informed decisions throughout the process, and help you secure the compensation you deserve.
+Our panel of experienced housing disrepair claims solicitors will be happy to assist you with the information you need to make informed decisions throughout the process and help you secure the compensation you deserve.

 What are my landlord’s responsibilities?

 As a tenant living in a rental property, it is the responsibility of your landlord to keep the property in good condition and ensure repair and maintenance works are done to fix any damages.
 If they fail to do so, you are well within your rights to pursue housing disrepair claims.

 What can I claim for in disrepair claims?

 If you are considering making a claim for housing disrepair against a private landlord or local authority, you can make a compensation claim for ‘pain, suffering and loss of amenity’, damage to personal belongings such as your furnishings, clothing and other materials.